About Cardiff Central

 Cardiff Central has the largest student population in Wales, with the majority of Cardiff's 40,000 students concentrated in Cardiff Central, particularly in Cathays.
 Cardiff University is situated in Cathays, as is the Cardiff Campus of the University of South Wales.

 Cardiff Central's sporting venues include the Principality Stadium and the Cardiff Arms Park.
 Cardiff City was awarded the title of European City of Sport in 2009 and again in 2014.
-Cardiff Central will be hosting the Champions League Final for the first time in 2017.
+Cardiff Central hosted the Champions League Final for the first time in 2017.

 Cardiff Central includes Cardiff's Central Train Station, and Central Bus Station which is currently being renovated.
 The South Wales Metro, which Jenny is campaigning for, will service around the hub of Cardiff Central.